Raafey-Khan/Git_Demo_App/README.md

 3. `Staging area` -> What all files are going to part of the next version we will create.
-This staging area is the place where git knows what changes will be done from the last version to the next version.
+This staging area is the place where git knows what changes will be done from the last version to the next version

 4. `Repository Area` -> This area actually contains the details of all your previous registered version.